BitcoinDesign/Guide/guide/payments/transactions.md

 Not every miner creates the new block with the same transactions, so some nodes may have a different version of the blockchain than others for a short time.
 The Bitcoin protocol's main function is to bring all nodes to the same version of the blockchain.
 Through a process called chain reorganization, nodes remove their incorrect block and update with the winning block as determined by the majority of other nodes.

-There is a slight risk that a transaction with 1 confirmation may revert to 0 confirmaations when a chain reorganisation occurs.
+There is a slight risk that a transaction with 1 confirmation may revert to 0 confirmations when a chain reorganization occurs.
 Due to this, some parties may require more confirmations for the transaction before providing the product or service.

 It is widely accepted that after 6 confirmations, no other reorganizations would occur, and the payment final.